 Great portraits can be created anywhere and in this video, we’re showing you 5 simple portrait setups in your own home!
 We created this video in my very own home to show you just how easy it is to capture professional portraits in the space you live in.
 Hopefully, this helps you see the pockets of your own home in a new way and the wheels of imagination start turning on what you can create within your four walls.
-A special shoutout to Samyang for sponsoring this video and to Chelsea for being our amazing model.
+In this article, we’ll outline our 5 photoshoot ideas at home.

 - Samyang AF 35mm f/1.8

 - Samyang 75mm F1.8

 - Matthews C-Stand

 - Alan Gordon Enterprises Full Apple Box

 1. Flat Light Setup in Garage of Home

 All you need for this setup is to open your garage, front door, or window!
 I like using the garage because the light source is massive compared to the other doors of your house and you have an automatic fill light coming from the concrete.
 The key here is to control the light by moving the subject in and out of the light.
 When Chelsea moves too far back into the shadows, the concrete creates uplighting that is unflattering and unnatural, but when she’s right in-between a shadowed area and the bright spot, she gets a balance between the fill light and the flat light coming through the garage door opening.

 What you’ll notice is that the background is a bit too busy so we fix that by switching our lens to something a bit more suitable for portraiture like the 75mm and add a small headshot backdrop.
 You can also just use a cloth or a big sheet that you have at home.
 Flat light is the perfect setup for when you are starting off with headshots because it’s a safe choice and will always yield flattering images.